browserengineering/book/book/accessibility.md

             self.text += " is focused"
 ```

+This text construction logic is, of course, pretty naive, but it's
+enough to demonstrate the idea.

 The screen reader can then read the whole document by speaking the
 `text` field on each `AccessibilityNode`.
 While in a real screen
 reader, this would happen via a browser API, I'll just put this code